Interview with Kier-La Janisse About Her New Book 'Cockfight'

 You actually attended cockfights while writing this book.
 Is there anything particularly interesting that you learned from that experience?

 I guess the most surprising thing was that class distinctions didn't exist as much in the cockpit.
 It was a social equalizer.
 There are people with a ton of money betting and then people who were obviously betting their last money.
-All of these people are friends and talking ... it was an interesting mix.
+All of these people are friends and talking...
+It was an interesting mix.
 It's also a major family event.
 There are a lot of kids that attend fights.

 What's your interpretation of the end of the movie?
 Mary Elizabeth (Patricia Pearcy) reads Frank the riot act and says she wants nothing to do with him but after she leaves, he tells Omar (Shull) that she loves him.

 I often have to think about that because I still can't totally decide.
-Roger Corman (the producer) apparently always hated that line because he thought it was too ambiguous and like ... what the hell does that even mean?
+Roger Corman (the producer) apparently always hated that line because he thought it was too ambiguous and like... what the hell does that even mean?
 I just always thought that it was part of his delusion about what he does.
 I look at that last cockfight and him winning the medal and everything as though he's a fool that gets to be king for a day.

 I think there's a lot of delusion, even with real cockfighters I've met.
 There's a lot of self-mythologizing and a false sense of nobility, which Frank Mansfield definitely has.
 He looks at things like a game or a challenge all the time.
 I thought if the movie continued, he'd start visiting her again, trying to convince her to change her mind.